apex/rpc/Readme.md

 }
 ```

 All inputs are objects, all outputs are objects, this improves future-proofing as additional fields can be added without breaking existing clients.
+This is similar to the approach AWS takes with their APIs.

 ## Commands